-IOUs began to designate auction proceeds to be used for the Solar on Multifamily Affordable Housing program (SOMAH).
-In 2022, pursuant to requirements set by the CPUC, IOUs spent 47 million dollars on and designated 141 million dollars in auction proceeds to fund SOMAH and other CEEE programs.
+approval to fund clean energy or energy efficiency projects that are not otherwise funded using auction proceeds.
+In 2016, per the requirements of Assembly Bill 693 (2015) (AB 693), Senate Bill 92 (2017), and a CPUC decision directing the implementation of AB 693, the IOUs began to designate auction proceeds to be used for the Solar on Multifamily Affordable Housing program (SOMAH).
+In 2023, pursuant to requirements set by the CPUC, IOUs spent nearly 52 million dollars on and designated 115 million dollars in auction proceeds to fund SOMAH and other CEEE programs.
 Other CEEE programs funded include programs supporting distributed solar generation in disadvantaged communities, such as the DAC-SASH (Disadvantaged Community Single-Family Affordable Solar Homes), DAC-GT (Disadvantaged Community Green Tariff), and CSGT (Community Solar Green Tariff) programs, and SCE's Clean Energy Optimization Pilot.

-&lt;sup>21 Decision Adopting Implementation Framework for AB 693 and Creating the Solar On Multifamily Affordable Housing Program, D.17-12-022 (Dec.
-2017).
+&lt;sup>22 Decision Adopting Implementation Framework for AB 693 and Creating the Solar On Multifamily Affordable Housing Program, D.17-12-022 (December 2017).
 CPUC D.17-12-022.

-&lt;sup>22 CEEE funding reflects the year the IOUs designated these funds for CEEE programs, as reported by IOUs to CARB.
+&lt;sup>23 CEEE funding reflects the year the IOUs designated these funds for CEEE programs, as reported by IOUs to CARB.
 This may differ from the year CPUC directed IOUs to set aside these funds from the auction proceeds.

-POU and COOP Use of Allocated Allowance Value in 2022
+POU and COOP Use of Allocated Allowance Value in 2023

-There are 43 POUs, four COOPs, and one Federal Power Marketing Authority (FPMA) that received vintage 2022 allowance allocation.
+There are 43 POUs, four COOPs, and one Federal Power Marketing Authority (FPMA) that received vintage 2023 allowance allocation.
 Together, these utilities sold approximately 27% of the State's electricity and received approximately 31% of allowances allocated to the electricity sector.
 Of this electricity, approximately 32% was sold by the Los Angeles Department of Water and Power and 16% was sold by the Sacramento Municipal Utility District.
-The total value of vintage 2022 allowances that CARB allocated to POUs, COOPs, and FPMA was approximately 649 million dollars.
+The total value of vintage 2023 allowances that CARB allocated to POUs, COOPs, and FPMA was approximately 754 million dollars.
 The Regulation requires that the use of these allowances must benefit ratepayers and be consistent with the goals of AB 32.

 POUs and COOPs are not subject to CPUC jurisdiction.
 Each POU or COOP makes its own decisions about how to use its allocated allowances, subject to Regulation requirements to benefit ratepayers and maintain consistency with AB 32.
-Figures 2a and 2b show how POUs and COOPs in total used allocated allowance value in 2022 and in 2013-2022, respectively, as reported in EDU use of allocated allowance value reports to CARB.
+Figures 2a and 2b show how POUs and COOPs in total used allocated allowance value in 2023 and in 2013-2023, respectively, as reported in EDU use of allocated allowance value reports to CARB.
 Note that Figures 2a and 2b for POUs and COOPs present usage on a calendar year basis.
-As for IOUs, spending by POUs and COOPs of auction proceeds from a particular allowance vintage can occur in the calendar year that is the same as the vintage year of the allowance or in subsequent calendar years.
-Unlike IOUs, POUs and COOPs can use allocated allowances for compliance with the Program.
+As for IOUs, spending by POUs and COOPs of auction proceeds from a particular allowance or in subsequent calendar years.
+Unlike IOUs, POUs and COOPs can use allocated allowance or in subsequent with the Program.
 Allowances allocated to POUs and COOPs can be either deposited for compliance or sold at auction, with the auction proceeds returning to the POU or COOP.
-Figures 2a and 2b show the percentage of allocated allowance value deposited for compliance and how the proceeds from auctioned allowances were used.
+Figures 2a and 2b show the percentage of allocated allowance value deposited for compliance and how the proceeds from auctioned allowance value deposited for